SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 2. The simplest type of function is one that doesn't have any parameters and doesn't have any return value.
 How do you add such a function to your program?

 3. You can also write a function that returns output.
-Write a function called thinkOfANumber() that returns a random `int` between 1 - 10.
+Write a function called `thinkOfANumber()` that returns a random `int` between 1 - 10.

 4. Now modify the `thinkOfANumber` to add a parameter called `high` that determines an inclusive upper bound for the random numbers.

 #### Exercise 2: Solutions

 1. A bit of code that you can write and stash away for later, to be called whenever you want.
-It also can also optionally accept input and return output.
+It also can also optionally accept input (_parameters_) and produce output (_return values_).

 2.  `ofApp.h`:

     ```cpp
     class ofApp : public ofBaseApp{
       public:
-        // functions not shown
+        // other functions not shown
         void myFunction();
     }
     ```